bfanselow/pGaaS/README.md

  * Flask==1.1.1 (auto-installs lots of other pkgs)

 ## Notes
-* Engine for all GeoJSON computation is: **app/polygon_geometry.py**
+* Engine for all GeoJSON computations: **app/polygon_geometry.py**
 * You must include a "dummy" API key **{ "api_key":"fanselow-pgass-test"}** in all POST payloads, or in the HEADER {"X-Api-Key":"fanselow-pgass-test"}.
 Obvioulsy, as is, this provides no real security, but serves a placeholder for future Security capability.
-* Shapley appears to not enforce the August 2016 (GeoJSON) IETF specification - validating objects from the old informal 2008 spec.
+* Shapley appears to not enforce the (2016) IETF GeoJSON specification - validating objects from the old informal 2008 spec.
 Some of the GeoJSON objects used in testing will pass validation but should techncially fail the "right-hand rule".
 * GeoJSON files for states (colorado, wyoming, montana) used for pytests sourced from https://eric.clst.org/tech/usgeojson/

 ## Setup